Toolbox trade wars: How a sure winner in U.S. dispute has yet to reap benefits

 “There is the potential element of companies knowing that they’re dealing with a more sympathetic administration,” which may be prompting more complaints, said Scott Lincicome, a trade expert at the free-market oriented Cato Institute.

 The Department of Commerce can do subtle things to help companies succeed in these cases, he noted, like offering better guidance in how to draft complaints.
 But Lincicome said the number of trade cases were already on the rise before the last election.
-These things always tend to “come in waves,” he added.
+These things always tend to“come in waves,” he added.

 The Metal Box International plant, which employs about 100 people, was building Husky brand tool chests for Home Depot one recent day, with workers clustered around an assembly line inserting drawers into the boxes as they rumbled down the line.